sgeorge91/TransID_IBI/README.md

 # TransID_IBI
 Codes used in the analysis of Interbeat interval (IBI) time series in the Transitions in Depression (TRANS-ID) Tapering project.
-The paper is accepted for publication in the journal, "Translational Psychiatry".
-The preprint is available at https://psyarxiv.com/gk8rd/.
+The paper is  available at https://www.nature.com/articles/s41398-023-02474-7